 - Trapping and storing of sediments and nutrients

 For more information contact Lorelee Grattidge, Sustainable Agriculture Specialist, at 403-335-3311 ext.
 163 or email firstname.lastname@example.org.

-The ALUS programs pays farmers to retain and reconstruct natural areas such as wetlands, grasslands, riparian areas and treed areas that benefits include habitat for fish and wildlife including waterfowl, species at risk and native pollinator insects, cleaner air and water, and sustainable food production on working landscapes.
+The ALUS program pays farmers to retain and reconstruct natural areas such as wetlands, grasslands, riparian areas and treed areas, the benefits include habitat for fish and wildlife including waterfowl, species at risk and native pollinator insects, cleaner air and water, and sustainable food production on working landscapes.

-A call for applications is once again underway in 2020 for potential projects with a wetland focus.
-Producers interested in converting marginal cropland including areas around bogs, swamps, marshes or shallow open water, areas of saline soil, into tame forages or native prairie mixtures should contact should consider making an application under the program for funding.
-As well as those wanting to fence off wetlands or riparian areas or interested in enhancing these areas with native grasses, trees and shrubs or the protection of native stands should contact Lorelee Grattidge, Sustainable Agricultural Specialist with Mountain View County, at 403-335-3311 ext 163 or via email at email@example.com
+Producers interested in converting marginal cropland into tame forages or native prairie mixtures, including areas around marshes or shallow open water and areas of saline soil, should consider making an application under the program.
+Additionally, those wanting to fence off wetlands or riparian areas or are interested in enhancing these areas with native grasses, trees and shrubs or the protection of native stands should contact Lorelee Grattidge, Sustainable Agricultural Specialist with Mountain View County, at 403-335-3311 ext 163 or via email at email@example.com

 To apply for ALUS program funding use the below application: